poshAJ/PoshToolbox/docs/Use-Object.md

 ## DESCRIPTION

-The `Use-Object` cmdlet simulates the effect of the using statement found in C# with added support for ComObjects.
+The `Use-Object` function simulates the effect of the using statement found in C# with added support for ComObjects.

-When the lifetime of an IDisposable or ComObject is limited to a single method, you should declare and instantiate it in the `Use-Object` cmdlet.
-The `Use-Object` cmdlet calls the Dispose or ReleaseComObject method on the object in the correct way when it goes out of scope.
-The `Use-Object` cmdlet ensures that Dispose or ReleaseComObject is called even if an exception occurs within the using block.
+When the lifetime of an IDisposable or ComObject is limited to a single method, you should declare and instantiate it in the `Use-Object` function.
+The `Use-Object` function calls the Dispose or ReleaseComObject method on the object in the correct way when it goes out of scope.
+The `Use-Object` function ensures that Dispose or ReleaseComObject is called even if an exception occurs within the using block.

 ## EXAMPLES